 When a material begins its journey through a manufacturing process, it becomes crucial to know and control everything that happens to that material as it makes its way down the line.
 There are two major factors to consider when understanding and controlling what happens to the surface of that material: the actual physical space of the warehouse and the time it takes to get through the entire process of being bonded, coated, painted, sealed, glued, or printed.
 If you don't know precisely what is occurring at each Critical Control Point and you don't continually monitor the surface throughout the duration of the process, you could be trending towards adhesion or coating failure and not even know it.

 The first factor to consider is fairly logical.
 Every manufacturing process has many points along the way where the surface state of the material is altered in one way or another.
-Often these points are where an ultrasonic part cleaner, atmospheric plasma treatment, abrading step, or other cleaning and surface activation steps come into play.
+Often, these points are where an ultrasonic part cleaner, atmospheric plasma treatment, abrading step, or other cleaning and surface activation steps come into play.
 More often than not, manufacturers will implement these steps and then not consider how they may degrade over time.

 Take, for instance, a parts washer that seems to be getting the surfaces clean.
-How do you know when it's truly the proper time to change the solvents and degreasers?
+How do you know when is truly the proper time to change the solvents and degreasers?
 If a quantifiable measurement goal were established before and after the parts washing phase, you could clean to the number and know immediately when the solvents have passed the point of needing to be changed.

 Rethink your adhesion manufacturing processes with Surface Intelligence.